|

 - Incarnadine Cluster (tier eight)

-These can be forged into weapons, chain or plate armor, kite or tower shields, tablets (jewelcrafted item) and furniture (lights for tiers 1-5, other pieces in T6-T8).
+These can be forged into weapons, chain or plate armor, kite or tower shields, tablets (jewelcrafted item) and furniture (lights for tiers 1-5, other pieces in T6-T9).
 The armor and weapons created will be attunable and hence usable only by one owner.
 Remember, however, nice though a bronze weapon might be, for a level 7 character, you'll outgrow it pretty fast.
+In addition, the tier nine and ten ores are also used in mastercrafted jewelry.
+(This was done due to the doubling up of spell rares since loam doesn't exist in those tiers.)

 Rare Pelts